A Guide to Nylon Machined Parts: Properties, Applications and Design Considerations

 Nylon Machining Service - Nylon Milling & Turning

-Penta Precision provides highly accurate Nylon machined parts.
+Penta Precision supplies highly accurate Nylon machined parts throughout the UK.
 Customers turn to us when they have had quality and delivery issues with their existing suppliers and need a reliable precision machining partner.

 Penta Precision provides the following Nylon machining services:

 - CNC milling – prototypes & large batch runs